railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Open ERP's replenishment management rules enable the system to generate draft purchase orders automatically, or you can configure it to run a lean process driven entirely by current production needs.

+..
+TODO - change the details here

 .. tip::   **Note**  *Workflow visualization*

 	Open ERP can show you the workflow of any operating process and the current state of a document following the workflow, to help you understand your company processes.
-This operation is available in the GTK client, not (at the time of writing) the web client.

 	For example, open a supplier Purchase Order form in the GTK client.
-Click Plugins > Execute a Plugin, then select Print Workflow (complex) and click OK.
+Click *Plugins > Execute a Plugin*, then select *Print Workflow (complex)* and click *OK*.

 	As the Purchase Order progresses, you can keep reprinting the displayed workflow.
-The order's state is marked by nodes colored red.
+The order's state is marked by nodes coloured red.

 .. figure:: images/purchase_workflow.png
    :align: center